-So I made it over to the Big Weekly Market in San Ignacio Saturday where there is row after row of very affordable and healthy bean, veggie and fruit at stalls and under tents.
-Was a little surprised at all the other vendors, hawking everything from stick-free skillets (bought one) to amazing hand-carved crafts and bicycles.
+So I made it over to the big weekly market in San Ignacio Saturday, where one finds row after row of very affordable and healthy beans, veggies and fruits at stalls and under massive canopies.
+Was a little surprised at all the other vendors, hawking everything from bicycles and couches and stick-free skillets (bought one) to dazzling, hand-carved crafts.

 Guess where I sit?

 Heading back home to Succotz Village the other night, the driver had “Hotel California” blaring from the boom box he has mounted at the front and he and I and the porter started singing along to Don Henley’s haunting classic song, the one where you can check out any time you like (but you can never leave).
 I asked the driver if he had any Texas music and at the next stop he pulled out a Freddy Fender CD and played us some “Wasted Days and Wasted Nights” and some Texas Tornadoes, “Hey Baby, Que Paso?”–another great singalong for a bus ride.